CutOffFrequency/piata/README.md

 TO DONE:

 * Common conflicts table for analyzing sensitivities during updates, lists all relevant condition fields from client data

+* Moved dir variable to global.js (added to .gitignore)

 *Previous repo has been removed- a record of all previous commits has been preserved in the branch: prevcommits